2222-09-29

 Step 1 – manifest.json

 This is the file that will provide Chrome with basic information related to your extension such as required permission and its name.
 The majority of the variables in the manifest file are quite self-explanatory and you can change any of them.
-The matches variable is responsible for running the select content.js when a particular webpage is launched.
+The matches variable is responsible for running the select content.js when the extension helps a particular webpage is launched.

 • “<all_urls>”: will match any URL that begins with an approved scheme such as http:, https:, file:, ftp:, or chrome-extension:.